 The trek to Nar Phu is considered an intermediate-level Himalayan trek.
 For instance, on the very first day of this excursion, you will travel all the way from Kathmandu (1,400 m) to Koto (2,600 m).
 In spite of the high passes, the risk of suffering from altitude sickness is lower here than it is in other climbing destinations in Nepal.
 It is irrelevant to either one's age or state of health.
 In spite of this, our route gives you a lot of time to get used to the altitude.
 The most important thing is to take things slowly, drink enough water, and pay more attention to what your body is trying to tell you.

-If you follow the itinerary, the Nar Phu Valley Trek is an amazing alternate trail that you can take.
+The Kang La Pass Trek Itinerary is an amazing alternate trail that you can take.
 You can skip the less picturesque sections and head straight to the nicest part of the path by using the motorable roads in between.
 The journey from Besisahar to Koto will be tiring because the road is not in the best shape, but it will be worthwhile once you get there.
-Footprint Adventure can help you with tailored itineraries according to your preference, contact us for more information.
+We can help you with tailored itineraries according to your preference, contact us for more information.